elastic/apm/specs/agents/universal-profiling-integration.md

 * *span-id*: The W3C trace id of the currently active span
 * *transaction-id*: The W3C span id of the currently active transaction (=the local root span)

+APM-agents MAY start populating the thread-local storage only after receiving a host agent [registration message](#profiler-registration-message)

 ### Concurrency-safe Updates

 The profiler might interrupt a thread and take a profiling sample while that thread is in the process of updating the contents of the shared thread local storage.
 Fortunately, we have the following guarantees about this interruption: